 - improving fair access to the professions, high level skills and the priority sectors contributing to economic prosperity.

-- supporting government priorities relating to tackling poverty, raising educational aspirations and attainment, social mobility and equality of opportunity.
+- supporting Welsh Government priorities relating to tackling poverty, raising educational aspirations and attainment, social mobility and equality of opportunity.

 - improving the evidence base to support widening access to HE.

-The higher education sector’s performance is monitored each year against a range of widening access indicators including those in our Corporate Strategy and the UK HE performance indicators.
+The higher education sector’s performance is monitored each year against a range of UK and Wales-specific measures, including our National Measures.

 Reaching Wider Programme

-We established Reaching Wider in 2002 as a Wales-wide, collaborative, long-term programme to break down perceived barriers and widen access to higher education and higher-level skills.
+We established the Reaching Wider programme in 2002/03 as a Wales-wide, collaborative, long-term programme to widen access to higher education and higher-level skills.

-The Reaching Wider Programme aims to increase higher education participation from targeted groups and communities in Wales by raising educational aspirations and skills, and creating innovative study opportunities and learning pathways to higher education.
-Reaching Wider engages two main groups of people of all ages who are under-represented in higher education: people living in areas of deprivation (Communities First cluster areas and the bottom quintile of the Welsh Index of Multiple Deprivation) and looked after children and care leavers.
+The Reaching Wider Programme aims to increase higher education participation from priority groups and communities in Wales by raising educational aspirations and skills, and creating innovative study opportunities and learning pathways to higher education.

-Three regional Reaching Wider Partnerships lead activities in North and Mid Wales, South West Wales and South East Wales (First Campus).
+Three regional Reaching Wider Partnerships lead activities in North and Mid Wales, South West Wales and South East Wales.
 All higher and further education institutions in Wales are members of Reaching Wider Partnerships.
 Other regional partners vary, but include local authorities, employers, schools, the voluntary sector and Careers Wales.

 Equality and diversity